-- 1. All applications will be reviewed for completeness. - 2.
-The RA will be reviewed for completeness and nexus determination approval. - 3.
-The Housing Programs Specialist will review the request promptly and forward recommendation to the supervisor with his/her recommendation - 4.
-The Supervisor will review the request and determine whether or not the hardship request is approved.
+- 1. The RA will be reviewed for completeness and nexus determination. - 2.
+The Housing Programs Specialist will review the request promptly and forward the file to the Supervisor with their recommendation. - 3.
+The Supervisor will review the request, make a determination and the family will be notified.